ClayFlannigan/halftone/README.md

 # python-halftone

-A python module that uses creates CMYK images and halftone repre
+A python module that uses creates CMYK images and halftone representations

 Heavily adapted from [this StackOverflow answer][so] by [fraxel][fr] and [this code][gh] by [Phil Gyford][pg]